brghena/brghena-homepage/pages/projects.md

 Starting as a course project in
 [EECS 588](https://www.eecs.umich.edu/courses/eecs588/), a group of three other students and I investigated the security of an intelligent traffic light system in the United States.
-This work was presented at WOOT'14.
+This work was published at WOOT 2014.

 **Abstract:**
 The safety critical nature of traffic infrastructure requires that it